 Danny Rhodes on ‘A Covering of Leaves’

 Tuesday, 15th November 2011.
-There is 1 Comment.
+Comments are closed.

 I wrote ‘A Covering of Leaves’ after reading an interview (with Stephen King I think…) in which he explained how after 9-11 the New York authorities continually came across vehicles owned by people who had died in the attacks.
 These cars were found abandoned in parking lots and at kerb edges around the city and, I surmised, more often than not, in the car parks of subway stations in the suburbs.
 Thinking about this I started to imagine family members collecting these vehicles in the aftermath of a catastrophic event.
 But what of those vehicles owned by victims who did not have any family?
 How long would those cars sit gathering parking tickets and suffering the casual onslaught of seasonal weather?